 By Steven Ziegler

 When we have the lowest pricing on hot items, like our line of Bayou Classic Propane Turkey Fryers, we inevitably end up with lots of questions regarding those items.
 What kind of oil should I use for a turkey fryer?
 How much oil should I use in the fryer?
 What accessories do I need for frying a turkey?
 Well, Brian did a great job with the descriptions of the turkey fryers, and most of those questions can be answered just by clicking an item and reading those descriptions.
 Here is a link to our turkey fryers: Pro Turkey Fryers.
+In this post, we'll cover the right type of turkey frying oil, and the basics of how to use a turkey fryer.
 Keep in mind, all of the fryers with burners also have spec sheets, which you can get to by clicking the "Spec Sheet" tab in the description of the item.
 Please keep in mind that your turkey fryer will come with instructions, and you should carefully read those instructions.
 But for now, here are some more tips and FAQ’s relating to our turkey fryers: